Battle of Gravelines (1558)

+Background

 Following the dominance of the Spanish forces, led by Duke Emmanuel Philibert of Savoy, at the Battle of St. Quentin, Henry II of France prepared his revenge.
 He recruited a new army in Picardy, which he put in the hands of Louis Gonzaga, Duke of Nevers.
 He asked the Ottoman Sultan for naval support and encouraged the Scots to invade England from the north.
 Francis, Duke of Guise, seized the port of Calais from the English and moved to capture the city of Thionville in Philip II's duchy of Luxembourg on 22 June 1558.
 Marshall de Thermes invaded with another army consisting of 12,000 infantry and 2,000 cavalry, armed with a considerable amount of artillery.
 After crossing the river Aa at its mouth, de Thermes commandeered his army to conquer both Dunkirk and Nieuwpoort, consequently threatening Brussels.
 It is reported that a Spanish army was to later intercept the duke's army at the Aa River.